 Furniture: Organically curved or straight-lined with strong geometry, often with a mixture of different materials in one room

 Green plants and natural light help bring the outdoors in.
-Rustic wood grain and earthy tones, along with the cleanliness of our Jocelyn Sofa, enhance the mid century modern feel even more.
+Rustic wood grain and earthy tones, along with the cleanliness of a neutral tone sofa, enhance the mid century modern feel even more.

 Mid century modern doesn’t shy away from a deeper color palette, as long as it doesn’t feel unnatural.
 The Pascal Sofa in this living space is the perfect canvas for the muted greens, browns, and reds that add warmth to the room.